Who We Are

 1968 | THE SWEETEST SOUNDS EVER HEARD

-Under the direction of Sister St. Genevieve (Eileen) Bergen, Holy Angels students produced throughout the sixties a string of great musicals such as Little Mary Sunshine, The King and I, Song of Norway, Oklahoma and My Fair Lady (shown).
+Under the direction of Sister St. Genevieve (Eileen) Bergen, Holy Angels students produced throughout the sixties a string of great musicals such as Little Mary Sunshine, The King and I, Song of Norway, Oklahoma, and My Fair Lady (shown).
 The tradition continues today.
 DSHA productions have earned Wisconsin’s top musical theatre awards for six years running.

 1970 | FROM RIVALS TO CLASSMATES